 I often dreamt about eating the bread and was always putting it off, waiting for the “perfect” moment.
 Well, the “perfect moment” occurred last week when I anxiously took the bread from out of the freezer and practically watched it thaw out (no, not really…I went to bed and let it thaw overnight).
 I had already eaten the bread several times over in my dreams that night and woke up with a grand smile on my face of satisfaction and then massive expectation.
 I set the table in an almost ceremonial manner, walked into the kitchen to get my longed-for bread.
 I opened up the package happily, slowly and then I grew concerned.
 And then I was just plain pissed off (excuse my language but no other term best describes how I felt!) with myself and the world around me!
 The bread had gone bad!!!

 Yes, although I could see that something was not too right, I had to take a piece to make sure that my suspicious were hopefully not correct.
-I put a small pice into my mouth and within even thinking about it, it popped right back out!
+I put a small bit into my mouth and within even thinking about it, it popped right back out!
 It tasted absolutely inedibly disgusting!.
 I looked at the wasted loaf of divine bread and did everything to prevent myself to succumbing to the tears which were begging to come out.
 What a fool!!
 I had clearly left it in the freezer waaaaaaay too long.
 My disappointment was not able to be hidden throughout the entire day and I constantly shook my head in utter disappointment towards myself.
 How could I?
 No-one wanted to be anywhere in my vicinity that day I can assure you!

 Is there a “perfect moment” for anything.
 I think of friends of mine who are waiting for the “perfect partner” to enter into their lives, and years later, several partner ahead they are still looking and actually wishing now that they had remained with ex number 1.
 I think of female colleagues of mine who are in their forties without children saying that they had waited all their lives for the perfect moment, and now it is too late.
 I think of countless other situations in which I thought that I would simply wait until the time was right, and it never was…or rather it always was!!!!